mrsac7/placement-resources/Ola Cabs/README.md

 ### Problem Statement

 There is a class of $N$ students.
-Given an array named $arr$ of size $N$ which contains the age of all th students.
+Given an array named $arr$ of size $N$ which contains the age of all the students.
 You are given an integer $k$ in the input, and the task is to count the number of unique groups of $k$ students who have the same age, For example:

 If $k$ is $2$, then we have to find the total number of unqiue pairs of students who have the same ages.